julianneq/Lake_Problem_DPS/README.md

 * `FigureGeneration`: Code for generating the figures found in Quinn et al. (In Review)

-To reproduce the results from this study, first follow the steps given in the README of the `Optimization` directory, then those in `Re-evaluation`, and finally those in `FigureGeneration.'
+To reproduce the results from this study, first follow the steps given in the README of the `Optimization` directory, then those in `Re-evaluation`, and finally those in `FigureGeneration.`